sammoth/libpulse-wine/README.md

 Only the APIs used by the component are implemented, but you could extend this to expose the whole of libpulse.

 ## Building
-Make sure the Wine repo has the same version checked out as your own machine and build using build.sh
+Make sure the Wine repo has the same version checked out as your own machine and build using build.sh.
+You will need to rebuild every time you update Wine.